Joe Keenan (writer)

 Joe Keenan (born July 14, 1958) is an American screenwriter, television producer and novelist.
-Known for his television work on series like Frasier and Desperate Housewives, Keenan has been referred to as the "gay P.G.
+Notable for his television work on series such as Frasier and Desperate Housewives, Keenan has been referred to as the "gay P.G.
 Wodehouse" for his three successful novels.

 Early life

 Keenan was born in Cambridge, Massachusetts into an Irish American Catholic family.
 He has a twin brother, John, and two other siblings, Ronald and Geraldine.
 He grew up in the blue collar neighborhood of Cambridgeport.
 Keenan attended Boston College High School and Columbia College.

 Early career

 In 1991 Cheers creators James Burrows and Glen and Les Charles, having read Keenan's novel Blue Heaven, invited Keenan to create a new sitcom for their production company.
 The resulting pilot, Gloria Vane, starring JoBeth Williams, was not picked up by a network, but it led to a writing post on Frasier.
 In 1992, his first play, The Times, a musical that charts the course of a seventeen-year marriage between Liz, an actress, and Ted, a writer, won the Richard Rodgers Award for Musical Theater, awarded by the American Academy of Arts and Letters.
 In 1993, the lyrics for The Times won the Edward Kleban Award.